-Tool kit worth over £94, course materials, lunch, refreshments, preferential discounts against all of our products.
+Tool kit worth over £97, course materials, lunch & refreshments each day, preferential discounts against all of our products.

 I throughly enjoyed this course as an intermediate thrower.
 David did numerous demonstrations which we then tried to copy, he is a master with such fluidity it was a joy to watch him - platters, urns with lids, big bowls etc. David's style is much more look and learn rather than full on teaching.
 I would have liked to been able to stay on later than 4pm which my fellow students agreed on too.
 We all would have benefited if this were possible as the days seemed quite short.
 But I've come home full of inspiration and more confidence as a result of spending 3 days with David Frith.

 Response from Potclays Ltd.:Hi Tamsin, thanks so much for your review!
 We're very glad to hear you enjoyed the course and we will be sure to pass your comments on to David.
 As we mention on the course programme sheet, timings are flexible according to the progress of the group.
 However, we decided on a 4pm published finish time for our courses as we have, on occasion, had a mad rush at the end of a course for students to place or collect their orders.
 We are very happy for students to carry on working until shortly before we close, if they wish.
 Thanks again for your feedback and we look forward to seeing you again soon!

 All thanks to pot clay.
 I enjoyed this workshop with Mr David Frith

 i responded more by working and directing with the great artist David